Aergo (AERGO) Price Hits $0.18

-Aergo (AERGO) traded 2.5% higher against the U.S. dollar during the 24 hour period ending at 0:00 AM ET on November 23rd.
-One Aergo coin can now be purchased for about $0.18 or 0.00000472 BTC on popular exchanges.
-During the last seven days, Aergo has traded down 5.2% against the U.S. dollar.
-Aergo has a market capitalization of $78.43 million and $23.02 million worth of Aergo was traded on exchanges in the last day.
+Aergo (AERGO) traded up 2.8% against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on November 24th.
+In the last week, Aergo has traded 8.4% higher against the U.S. dollar.
+Aergo has a market cap of $81.21 million and approximately $30.20 million worth of Aergo was traded on exchanges in the last 24 hours.
+One Aergo coin can now be bought for about $0.18 or 0.00000482 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.